 Many events happen throughout the year at Slide Rock.
 One of the more popular being the “Big Family Camp-Out” sponsored by the park.
 This event helps families who have little to no camping experience learn how to survive and thrive in the outdoors.
 This is just one of the many events that Slide Rock State Park puts on to involve families in working together to enjoy and respect nature, and the natural beauty of Sedona.

 When planning a trip to Slide Rock, make sure you’re comfortable wearing something that might get a little torn up.
 The rock formations are a little hard on your normal swimsuit, we suggest wearing cutoffs, water shoes and other durable articles of clothing that you don’t mind getting wet.
 Other than that you’re in for a great time; Slide Rock is a place your kids will remember for the rest of their lives.

-3) Catch a Ride on a Pink Jeep Tour
+3) Catch a Ride on a Pink Adventure Tour

 If your kids aren’t old enough and you don’t think they can handle all the bumps and turbulence of the Sedona Rocky landscape, they offer different tours with a gentler terrain that allows you to experience Sedona in whatever capacity you wish.
 It’s hard to beat this awesome excursion in Sedona.
 It’s one that will leave the kids remembering the one time they got in a hot pink jeep and rode throughout the desert.
 You’ll probably enjoy yourself a little bit too.